Medications

 Bottom Line

-Retatrutide offers stronger weight loss than Zepbound in Phase 3 trials — up to 28.7% vs around 21%.
-It is not available yet, but with positive Phase 3 results now in hand, the earliest possible approval is 2027.
+Retatrutide shows stronger weight loss than Zepbound in Phase 3 trials — up to 28.3% at 80 weeks (TRIUMPH-1) vs around 21% for Zepbound — but it is not FDA-approved and not available.
+The earliest possible approval is likely 2027.
 If Zepbound is working for you, stick with it.
-If you're not getting the results you want, talk to your doctor about current options.
+If you are not getting the results you want, talk to your doctor about current options.

 Work with your healthcare provider to determine which medication is right for you.
 Individual results and experiences vary.